Join us in the stunningly beautiful Highlands of Scotland for a unique Outlander experience:

 Our souls and journey have been entwined for many lessons on one incredibly beautiful journey.
 It is too long a journey to explain in much more depth here…

 I believe that we all have these journeys.
-Mine has guided me home to heal the past; a healing and a release that needed to take place.
+Mine has guided me home to heal the past; a healing that needed to take place.
 Now that I can remember, I have been able to heal and understand in far greater depth who I am.
 So much makes sense to me now.

 From the first week we began Outlander: The Past Lives Experience, we began receiving emails from people all over the world, who felt a similar connection to Scotland.